VET Student Loans

 VET Student Loans are administered by the Australian Government, not the NSW State Government.

 Under the VET Student Loans program, loans will only be available for qualifications on an approved course list.

 The VET Student Loans program also sets caps on the maximum loans available.
 The loan caps are set for each eligible qualification and are based on field of education.

 The approved course list and the loan cap for each of the eligible qualifications are available here.

 If students enrol in a government-subsidised Diploma or Advanced Diploma under Smart and Skilled, and the course is on the VET Student Loans approved course list, they may be eligible to access a loan through the Australian Government administered VET Student Loans program.

-Further information on the VET Student Loans program, including fact sheets for training providers on how to access VET Student Loans and grandfathering arrangements for VET FEE-HELP students, is available on the Australian Government Department of Education and Training website.
+Further information on the VET Student Loans program, including fact sheets for training providers on how to access VET Student Loans and grandfathering arrangements for VET FEE-HELP students, is available on the Australian Government Department of Employment, Skills, Small and Family Business website.